horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

                         all models using, --compile all --download DOWNLOAD   Download the specific dataset for the models, to download a dataset for a specific network, use:
-                        --compile [NETWORK_NAME] or to compile all models using, --compile all --list_models LIST_MODELS
+                        --download [NETWORK_NAME] or to download all datasets using, --download all --list_models LIST_MODELS
                         List all model names.
   --run RUN             Evaluate the model with Fully Delayed-Aggregation.